 China is a big country producing dehydrated vegetables.
 Statistics show that China’s annual output of dehydrated vegetables is about 800,000 tons, accounting for about 60% of the world’s total output.

 China is a large agricultural country with a vast territory and diverse climates.
-China has rich vegetable resources and a wide variety of vegetables, and has advantages in vegetable production.
-Provinces, autonomous regions and municipalities have promoted the development of industry by virtue of their own production advantages and formed their own characteristics.
+China has rich vegetable resources and a wide variety of vegetables and has advantages in vegetable production.
+Provinces, autonomous regions, and municipalities have promoted the development of the industry by virtue of their own production advantages and formed their own characteristics.
 For example, goji berries and tomatoes in Ningxia, onions and potatoes in Gansu, green peppers, red peppers and carrots in Shanxi, chives in Xinghua in Jiangsu, garlic and cabbage in Shandong.

 Compared with ordinary vegetables, processed dehydrated vegetables have higher added value and are the main products of China’s vegetable export.
 Taking Ningxia as an example, in the first 10 months of this year, Ningxia cumulatively exported 16.646 million US dollars of dehydrated vegetables, an increase of 138.5% year-on-year.

 Export Barrier Industry Standards to be Upgraded

 China exports about 100,000 tons of dehydrated vegetables every year, which means that half of the dehydrated vegetables produced throughout the year are exported.

 Exported vegetables need to have “record basis” and “traceability”, which is equivalent to “each product has an ID card.”
 In which field can vegetables be grown and which factory can be traced back.
 This is a mandatory requirement.